 Catch the Tree Lighting in Boston Common

-A quintessential Boston holiday outing, the tree lighting ceremony in Boston Common will kick off its 103rd year on December 3rd at 6 PM, with festivities led by the mayor, members of the Royal Canadian Mounted Police, and of course, Santa.
+A quintessential Boston holiday outing, the tree lighting ceremony in Boston Common will kick off its 83rd year on December 5th at 6 PM, with festivities led by the mayor, members of the Boston Parks and Recreation Department, and, of course, Santa.

 If you arrive early, you’re in for a treat, as there’s also a free ice skating show by Theatre on Ice of Boston and Team Excel Synchronized at Frog Pond from 5 PM-6 PM.